“Our whole family, including my cousins, was a basketball family and I just grew up watching basketball.”

 • Lasting Lessons basketball taught me: An introduction

 If you’ve found value here and think it will benefit others, please share it and/or leave a comment.
 To receive all of the most up to date content from the Big Words Blog Site, subscribe using the subscription box in the right-hand column in this post and throughout the site or add the link to RSS feed to your feedreader.
+Please visit my YouTube channel entitled, Big Discussions76.
 Lastly, follow me on the Big Words Blog Site Facebook page, on Twitter at @BWArePowerful, and on Instagram at @anwaryusef76.
 While my main areas of focus are Education, STEM and Financial Literacy, there are other blogs/sites I endorse which can be found on that particular page of my site.